Loans & Financing Options

 Massachusetts No Interest Loan

 You do not apply separately for this loan.
-Students need to file a FAFSA before the MA State deadline (May1 each year) to be eligible.
+Students need to file a FAFSA before the Massachusetts deadline (May 1 each year) to be eligible for consideration.

 The individual schools receive an allocation of funds each year, which changes from year to year.
 The school will award these funds to students based on a number of criteria starting with our neediest students.
-If you are eligible for this funding the WPI Office of Financial Aid will notify you sometime during the academic year.
-In most cases, this loan is replacing your awarded WPI Manning Institute Loan which has a fixed 5% interest rate, it is not added as additional funding to your award.
+If you are eligible for this funding, the WPI Office of Financial Aid will notify you sometime during the academic year.
+In most cases, this loan is replacing your awarded WPI instutitional loan which has a fixed 5% interest rate.
+It is not added as additional funding to your award.

 Graduate Federal PLUS Loans

-GradPLUS Loan.
 This federal fixed-rate loan is available to Graduate Students from the Department of Education.
-We participate in the Federal Direct Loan Program.
+Students should use their Federal Direct Graduate Unsubsidized Loan eligibility first before supplementing with GradPLUS.
 For more information, please read how to apply for a GradPLUS loan.

 Preferred Lender Disclaimer